Skip to main content

 Step 3: Step 3: Here, there are four options:

-• Store in iCloud uploads files, photos, and messages to your iCloud storage.
+• Store in iCloud uploads documents, photos, and messages to your iCloud storage.
 You can choose to upload everything or just some file types (such as photos), but you need to have enough available iCloud space to store what you want to upload.

 • Optimize Storage removes Apple TV content once you’ve watched it and only keeps recent email attachments on your Mac.